CobaltFusion/DebugVision/README.md

-# ??
-DebugVision
+# :rocket: DebugVision

 ### _The Software Oscilloscope for Developers_

 DebugVision turns your code into something you can _see_.

-Instead of digging through logs or guessing performance issues, DebugVision lets you instrument your code with lightweight **sample points** and visualize runtime behavior like an oscilloscope?live, interactive, and precise.
+Instead of digging through logs or guessing performance issues, DebugVision lets you instrument your code with lightweight **sample points** and visualize runtime behavior like an oscilloscope - live, interactive, and precise.

 ---

-## ?
-What is DebugVision?
+## :sparkles: What is DebugVision?

 DebugVision is an open-source tool for **visual debugging and profiling**.

 It helps you:

-- ??
-Visualize timing and performance (latency, jitter, spikes)
+- :bar_chart: Visualize timing and performance (latency, jitter, spikes)
-- ??
-Trigger on specific events in your code
+- :dart: Trigger on specific events in your code
-- ??
-Zoom into problem areas with high precision
+- :mag: Zoom into problem areas with high precision
-- ??
-Understand complex runtime behavior at a glance
+- :brain: Understand complex runtime behavior at a glance

-> Oscilloscope ? but for your software.
+> Oscilloscope :point_right: but for your software.

 ---

-## ??
-How it works
+## :gear: How it works

 1. Add **sample points** to your code
 2. Run your application